 - He has bought tools required for the business worth $3,000 on Dec 20th.

-- John hired 2 helpers who are directly employed by his company at the rate of $4,000/person/month as on Dec 21st.
+- John hired two helpers who are directly employed by his company at the rate of $4,000/person/month as on Dec 21st.

-- He received another contract on Dec 23rd to be carried out on Jan 5th for which client paid him $1,500 in advance.
+- He received another contract on Dec 23rd to be carried out on Jan 5th, for which the client paid him $1,500 in advance.

-- He paid salaries to the 2 helpers of $8,000 in total on Jan 2nd, as the company pays their workers after the end of the month.
+- He paid salaries to the two helpers of $8,000 in total on Jan 2nd, as the company pays its workers after the end of the month.

 - Hence it is seen from the illustration that the actual expense date for payment of wages is Jan 2nd, but a temporary entry is made in the books of accounts on the Dec 31st when it is supposed to be paid since it is close of that month in which the helpers worked for John’s company.
 If the complete entry is referred to, with regards to the wages to be paid, it is seen that amount under Wages Payable gets netted off on Jan 2nd after the actual transaction is made.

-- Another matching principle example can be considered of the service income that is actually received on Dec 27th however, a temporary entry is made on the Dec 22nd, since John received the contract on this date, and as on that day,, he needs to show the supposed value of transaction (even though the actual transaction takes place on a future date).
+- Another matching principle example can be considered of the service income that is received on Dec 27th.
+However, a temporary entry is made on Dec 22nd, since John received the contract on this date, and as on that day,, he needs to show the supposed value of the transaction (even though the actual transaction takes place on a future date).

 The significance of the Matching Principle of Accounting

-This has been a guide to what is Matching Principles of Accounting.
-Here we take matching principles examples of interest expenses, accrued expenses, depreciation expenses.
-Also, we look at the significance of Matching Principles of Accounting.
+This article has been a guide to what is Matching Principles of Accounting and its definition.
+Here we take matching principles examples of interest expenses, accrued expenses, depreciation expenses along with its significance.
 You may learn more about accounting from the below articles –